ardilamorin/ardilamorin.github.io/_posts/2018-03-24-ux-healthcare-designing-peoplewho.md

 * Know: current and reliable information about treatment, experiences, professional opinions that could make their lives better.

 ### The market
-Theere were several platforms available, but most did not attend the Spanish market and didn’t have a all-in-one solution for their needs.
+There were several platforms available, but most did not attend the Spanish market and didn’t have a all-in-one solution for their needs.
 Patients associations didn’t have the resources to provide the digital tools that patients needed and Pharma companies didn’t see the investment viable since they don’t offer solutions for a wide range of illnesses, and those illnesses required specific tools to be of value to patients.

 #### Competitors and alternatives
 The closest to our vision was "Patients like me", which was focused on the United States and made no distinction between illnesses.
 Carenity (France) and other specific apps for wearables, or communities created for just one illness.